-This project counted with the support of the NEA team at Jardim Botânico do Rio de Janeiro and was funded by the Arts Council of England and Mixed Reality Lab at The University of Nottingham.
+As well as the Art and Science teachers from the schools, the project counted with the support of the NEA (Environment Education Nucleus) team at the Botanical Gardens of Rio de Janeiro, Staff at the Forestry Commission in Nottinghamshire and was funded by the Arts Council of England and Mixed Reality Lab at The University of Nottingham.